Global dimension function on stability conditions and Gepner equations: Abstract

 \section{Abstract}

-We study the global dimension function $\gldim\colon\Aut\backslash\Stab\D/\CC\to\RR_{\ge0}$ on a quotient of the space of Bridgeland stability conditions on a triangulated category $\D$ as well as Toda's Gepner equation $\Phi(\sigma)=s\cdot\sigma$ for some $\sigma\in\Stab\D$ and $(\Phi,s)\in\Aut\D\times\CC$.
+We study the global dimension function $\gldim\colon\Aut\backslash\Stab\D/\CC\to\R_{\ge0}$ on a quotient of the space of Bridgeland stability conditions on a triangulated category $\D$ as well as Toda's Gepner equation $\Phi(\sigma)=s\cdot\sigma$ for some $\sigma\in\Stab\D$ and $(\Phi,s)\in\Aut\D\times\CC$.

-We prove the uniqueness (up to the $\CC$-action) of the solution of the Gepner equation $\AR(\sigma)=(-2/h)\cdot\sigma$ for the bounded derived category $\D^b(\k Q)$ of a Dynkin quiver $Q$.
+For the bounded derived category $\D^b(\k Q)$ of a Dynkin quiver $Q$, we show that there is a unique minimal point $\sigma_G$ of $\gldim$ (up to the $\CC$-action), with value $1-2/h$, which is the solution of the Gepner equation $\AR(\sigma)=(-2/h)\cdot\sigma$.
 Here $\AR$ is the Auslander-Reiten functor and $h$ is the Coxeter number.
 This solution $\sigma_G$ was constructed by Kajiura-Saito-Takahashi.
-Moreover, we show that $\gldim$ has minimal value $1-2/h$, which is only attained by this solution.
 We also show that for an acyclic non-Dynkin quiver $Q$, the minimal value of $\gldim$ is $1$.

 Our philosophy is that the infimum of $\gldim$ on $\Stab\D$ is the global dimension for the triangulated category $\D$.
-We explain how this notion could shed light on the problem of the contractibility of the space of stability conditions.
+We explain how this notion could shed light on the contractibility conjecture of the space of stability conditions.

-.3cm {\parindent =0pt \it Key words:} global dimension, stability conditions, Gepner equations,
+.3cm {\parindent =0pt \it Key words:} global dimension, stability conditions, Gepner equations